sapientsalamander/Pi_Packet_Project/README.md

 2. The Raspberry Pi 3 (along with the 2) has an onboard Ethernet interface that maxes out at a theoretical 100 Mbps (although in reality the max is usually about 95-97 Mbps).
 3. A Python <-> C interface, where Python handles the user interface and C manages the sending and receiving of packets, on the receiving Raspberry Pi increases the max bandwidth to ~7 Mbps.
 Note that this is with 64 byte packets; if you increase the size of the packets, then the bandwidth will also increase up to a max of 97-98 Mbps.
 4. pcap will allow the sending of arbitrary packets, made up of a variety of layers, to be sent on an interface.
+5. Cutting out a lot of the features of the C side (bandwidth calculations, more accurate bandwidth, etc.) will allow you to increase max throughput to about 15 Mbps.

 ### Limitations